Skip to main content

 • “Her sudden release by a wandering soul named Archibald sets the stage for a journey back toward sanctuary, a mission that unfolds through evocative environmental storytelling rather than heavy-handed exposition.”

-• “The story was pretty nonsensical and I couldn't follow; it was just a bunch of still panels of long dialogue droning on with different names and overly wordy dialogue.
-Between that and the in-game chatting with all these different characters, I found myself tuning out pretty early on.”
+• “First off, the story was pretty nonsensical and I couldn't follow, was just a bunch of still panels of long dialogue droning on with different names and overly wordy dialogue, and between that and the in-game chatting with all these different characters I found myself tuning out pretty early on.”

 • emotional